harshjagtap2906-collab/Stock-Ledger-app/README.md

 Clicking Remove on any material now shows a confirmation popup before anything is deleted — you have to explicitly confirm "Yes, remove" or it cancels.
 This applies on every device.
+Client name required for every removal
+Both reducing a material's quantity (the "−" button) and removing a material entirely (the Remove button) now require you to type in the client's name before the action goes through — it's a mandatory field, so there's no way to skip it.
+This works identically on mobile and desktop, since it's the same shared app.
+The client name is saved into the Activity History log alongside the action, so you always have a record of who received what.
 Activity history
 The History button opens a running log of every action taken in the app — materials added, quantities changed, renames, removals, and bulk